uxav/AVnetCore/README.md

    using UXAV.Logging;
    ```

-3. Create a class of SystemBase:
+3. Create a class that inherits from SystemBase:
    ```csharp
    public class MySystem : SystemBase
    {